jabezinu/pazion/admin/NOTIFICATION_SOUND_SETUP.md

 - Try clicking anywhere on the page first (browsers require user interaction for audio)
 - The fallback generated sound should work even without the MP3 file

+**No browser notifications?**
+- Check if you allowed notifications when prompted
+- Check your browser's notification settings (usually in browser settings or site permissions)
+- On Windows: Check Windows notification settings
+- On Mac: Check System Preferences > Notifications
+- Try refreshing the page and allowing notifications again

 **Sound plays multiple times?**
 - This is expected if multiple new messages arrive
 - Each new unread message triggers one notification sound

+**Notifications not showing on mobile?**
+- Ensure your browser supports notifications (Chrome, Firefox, Safari on iOS 16.4+)
+- Check your device's notification settings for the browser app
+- Some mobile browsers require the site to be added to home screen for notifications